 Have you received an email from Amazon alerting you to the fact that you MAY or MAY NOT meet the criteria to sell toys on Amazon this Q4?
 Amazon starts sending this email out to all registered sellers starting in August, and they continue to sell it through the year.

-It is a pretty scary read for many sellers, and we often get inundated with panicked sellers in our Facebook Community that are wondering if they will qualify to sell toys or not in the fourth quarter (q4) on Amazon.
+It is a pretty scary read for many sellers, and we often get inundated with panicked sellers in our Amazon Boot Camp community that are wondering if they will qualify to sell toys or not in the fourth quarter (q4) on Amazon.
 I mean, imagine selling in Q4 and NOT being able to sell TOYS.

 The email is intended for sellers who are considering Merchant Fulfilling in Q4 (a strategy that we DO implement in Q4), whether they’ll do so for everything or whether they’ll do it alongside FBA.
 So if this is something you’re considering, listen up!

 Amazon points out that eligibility for selling Toys & Games is determined separately for each country and that if you sell in multiple marketplaces, your accounts will be evaluated for each country.

 We do both FBA and Merchant Fulfilling, using Merchant Fulfill mainly to sell items as late in the season as possible (in December, particularly, when it’s too late to ship items into an Amazon warehouse but while sales are still high).